 Connected residential neighbourhoods

-Dense residential neigh- bourhoods
+Dense residential neighbourhoods

-Dense urban neighbour- hoods
+Dense urban neighbourhoods

-“Gridded residential quarters” are areas with street networks form- ing a well-connected grid-like (high density of 4-way intersections) pattern, resulting in places with smaller blocks and higher granular- ity.
+“Gridded residential quarters” are areas with street networks forming a well-connected grid-like (high density of 4-way intersections) pattern, resulting in places with smaller blocks and higher granularity.
 This signature is mostly residential but includes some services and jobs, and it tends to be located away from city centres.
 “Connected residential neighbourhoods” are relatively dense urban areas, both in terms of population and built-up area, that tend to be formed around well-connected street networks.
 They have access to services and some jobs but may be further away from city centres leading to higher dependency on cars and public transport for their residents.

 A “dense residential neighbourhood” is an abundant signature often covering large parts of cities outside of their centres.
-It has primarily residential purpose and high population density, varied street net- work patterns, and some services and jobs but not in high intensity.
+It has primarily residential purpose and high population density, varied street network patterns, and some services and jobs but not in high intensity.
 “Dense urban neighbourhoods” are areas of inner-city with high population and built-up density of a predominantly residential nature but with direct access to jobs and services.
 This signature type tends to be relatively walkable and, in the case of some towns, may even form their centres.

 Local urbanity “Local urbanity” reflects town centres, outer parts of city centres or even district centres.
 In all cases, this signature is very much urban in essence, combining high population and built-up density, access to amenities and jobs.
 Yet, it is on the lower end of the hierarchy of signature types denoting urban centres with only a local significance.